DasDingoCodes/articy3RenPy-Code-Generator/readme.md

 Example log file with three different types of log messages.
 The messages are grouped by the file they occured in.

-## Requirements

-Python 3.9 or higher.

-As for RenPy, I have tested the Code Generator with RenPy 8.0.0.
-The generated code is pretty basic, I imagine it works with previous versions as well.

 ## Quickstart